uperl/App-spaceless/README.md

 # DESCRIPTION

+Although legal in most modern operating system directory names, spaces are only frequently encountered in Windows.
+This can be troublesome for some tools that do not take such antics into account.
+Fortunately, Windows provides alternate file and directory names for any name that is not compatible with MS DOS.
+Since spaces were never supported by MS DOS we can use these alternate names for tools that don't take spaces into account.

-`spaceless` converts PATH style environment variables on windows into equivalents that do not have spaces.
+[spaceless](https://metacpan.org/pod/spaceless) converts PATH style environment variables on windows into equivalents that do not have spaces.
 By default it uses [Shell::Guess](https://metacpan.org/pod/Shell::Guess) to make a reasonable guess as to the shell you are currently using (not your login shell).
 You may alternately specify a specific shell type using one of the options below.

-This may be useful if you have tools that require PATH style environment variables not include spaces.

 # OPTIONS